aeternity/aeternity/docs/installation.md

 ## Package Install

-Installing from a package manager is the recomended way of installing the aeternity node, as it also automatically installs the additional requirements and makes the updates much more simple.
+Installing from a package manager is the recommended way of installing the aeternity node, as it also automatically installs the additional requirements and makes the updates much more simple.

 ### Ubuntu